kaynnan/kaynnan/README.md

 ## `$ ./about`

-I design and implement **Odoo ERP solutions** for businesses with complex operational requirements.
+I design, implement and customize **Odoo ERP solutions** for businesses with complex operational requirements.

 My work covers the ERP lifecycle — from understanding business requirements and designing technical solutions to developing custom modules, integrating external services, automating workflows and supporting ERP implementations.